maevadevs/Go-Developer-Foundation/02-Cards-Project/readme.md

   - The *Instance Variable*
   - With Go, we never use `this` or `self`
   - Instead, by convention, we typically use the initial of the type
+  - **NOTE: When the instance variable is not being used in the function, we can remove it**

 #### Example Of A Receiver Function